There are many styles of financial Kung Fu.

 - The Blunt Bean Counter is written by accountant Mark Goodfield.
 He often writes about tax issues faced by CCPC and high income or net worth families.
 His posts are not only detailed and useful, but also insightful.
 He’s pretty entertaining.
 Ya know… for an accountant [that was a joke – just to clarify for any accountant readers…]

 - Canadian Couch Potato.
 A great source of general and detailed information about ETF investing.
 My only beef is that I was schooled in Canada in 1980/90s and still spell potato with an “e” on the end.

-- Canadian Porfolio Manager by Justin Bender.
+- Canadian Portfolio Manager by Justin Bender.
 A good source for info about getting started in ETF investing.
 He even has model portfolios and pays attention to how to allocate amongst differently taxed ETF and account types.

 Canadian General Finance Blogs

 - Greater Fool written by Garth Turner.
 I have read this blog daily for about 10 years and have to give Garth credit (or blame) for a good chunk of my financial education.
 His blog is real estate focused, but has great pearls about general finance, investing, and life.
-Plus we have seem to have compatible sense of humour.
+Plus we have seem to have a compatible sense of humor.

 - Boomer & Echo written by Robb Engen and his mom Marie Engen.
 A great general personal finance blog.
-High income earners may have some “1st world problems”, but we still face the same general personal finance issues that everyone else does.
+High-income earners may have some “1st world problems”, but we still face the same general personal finance issues that everyone else does.
 This blog has frequent concise actionable advice type posts in the Canadian context.